DeflatedPickle/uwu/README.md

 ### Comments
 Comments should not come after syntax that creates a block.
 Either they are placed before the block, to describe it.
 Or placed inside the block, to describe other lines.
 #### Line
-Line comments should start at the current tab level if they are the only thing on the line.
+Line comments should start at the current tab level if they are the only thing on the line, as it's easier to gather the context if the code and comments have the same indentation.
 ```kotlin
 // A function
 fun myFunc() {